 You can use the following flowchart to check your existing project's setup for use with XAML Hot Reload:

-If you make a change that XAML Hot Reload can't reload, it will show you an error message using IntelliSense.
+Full page mode: If you make a change that XAML Hot Reload can't reload, it will show the error underlined in the editor and include it in the errors window.
 These changes, known as rude edits, include mistyping your XAML or wiring a control to an event handler that doesn't exist.
 Even with a rude edit, you can continue to reload without restarting the app - make another change elsewhere in the XAML file and hit save.
 The rude edit won't be reloaded, but your other changes will continue to be applied.

 Reload on multiple platforms at once